cerner/fhir.cerner.com/content/millennium/r4/foundation/security/provenance.md

 ## Create

-Create a new Provenance.
+Create a new provenance.

     POST /Provenance

-_Implementation Notes_
+_Notes_

 * Only the body fields mentioned below are supported.
-Unsupported fields will be ignored, or can result in errors.
+Unsupported fields are ignored or can result in errors.
-* The `Provenance.write` scopes must be provided in order to create a Provenance with an Observation Measurement target.
+* The `Provenance.write` scopes must be provided to create a provenance with an Observation Measurement target.

 ### Authorization Types